 - Combine sugar and black sesame powder together.

 - Add the sugar and black sesame powder into the whipping cream.
-Whisk until medium peak is form.
-It is in between soft and stiff peak, which is great for piping cream.
+Whisk until a medium peak is formed.
+It is in between soft and stiff peaks, which is great for piping cream.

-- You can spread it on the cake, or use a piping bag for nicer appearance.
+- You can spread it on the cake, or use a piping bag for a nicer appearance.